1701software/GlueKit/README.md

 UPDATES:
 --------

+May 15th, 2015:
+ - Removed GlueKitInvalidJSONException as Xojo.Data.InvalidJSONException was introduced in 2015r2.
+ - Removed GlueKitHTTPSocket as Xojo.Net.HTTPSocket was introduced in 2015r2.
+ - Removed GlueKitFolderItem as Xojo.IO.FolderItem was introduced in 2015r2.
+ - Removed GlueKitSpecialFolder as Xojo.IO.SpecialFolder was introduced in 2015r2.
+ - Removed GlueKit_Extensions_Mobile as it does not fit the spirit of GlueKit by adding features.
-April 4th, 2015: Removed GlueKitTimer as Xojo.Core.Timer was introduced in 2015r1.
+April 4th, 2015:
+ - Removed GlueKitTimer as Xojo.Core.Timer was introduced in 2015r1.